kulor/client-server-jade/README.md

 # Client Server Jade
+An example node.js application sharing jade template rendering on the server and client.
+The overarching requirement is to write application logic once, with minimal fuss.

-Requires node & npm 1.0+
+__Requires node & npm 1.0+__

 ## Install and run:
     git clone git@github.com:kulor/client-server-jade.git